 Encoding subsystem: the program also involves the functionality of a video encoding mode that can be used to save files being played under different formats.
 What does that mean?
-Well, you will be allowed to us the tool as a transcoder, supporting more video formats that you would have thought.
+Well, you will be allowed to use the tool as a transcoder, supporting more video formats that you would have thought.

-On Screen Controller: this is the most user-visible addition to the software.
+On-Screen Controller: this is the most user-visible addition to the software.
 With no GUI, it presents a small controller that is triggered by mouse movement to offer basic mouse-controllability.
 This was intended to make interaction easier for new users and to enable precise and direct seeking.

-High quality video output: it presents an OpenGL based video output that is capable of many features that will just blow your mind.
-We are referring to things like video scaling with popular high quality algorithms, color management, frame timing, interpolation, HDR, and, of course, much more.
+High-quality video output: it presents an OpenGL based video output that is capable of many features that will just blow your mind.
+We are referring to things like video scaling with popular high-quality algorithms, color management, frame timing, interpolation, HDR, and, of course, much more.
 You will be working with a customizable video output driver and with the Vulkan API, supporting over 100 options for controlling playback quality.

-GPU video decoding: the tool leverages the FFmpeg hwaccel APIs in order to support VDPAU, VAAPI, DXVA2, VDA and VideoToolbox video decoding acceleration.
+GPU video decoding: the tool leverages the FFmpeg hwaccel APIs in order to support VDPAU, VAAPI, DXVA2, VDA, and VideoToolbox video decoding acceleration.

 Embeddable: so, you will not be alone in the world with this media player, as it has its ways to relate yourself with a world of other programs.
-You will count with a special API that was designed in order to make MPV usable as a library and in order to facilitate the integration with other applications.
-In that regard, it will be an excellent video player to be used together with another open source video conversion tool.
+You will count on a special API that was designed in order to make MPV usable as a library and in order to facilitate the integration with other applications.
+In that regard, it will be an excellent video player to be used together with another open-source video conversion tool.
 So, in a nutshell, beyond working as a stand-alone media player, it is designed to be used directly by other applications through a library interface.